Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Invoice factoring

 Invoice factoring requires little to no documentation because it’s almost entirely dependent on the value of your invoices.
 It’s a type of lending where you sell your unpaid invoices to a factoring company that advances funding based on a percentage of your unpaid invoices.
-The factoring firm then collects on the invoices until the loan is repaid, including interest and fees, which can be steep.
+The factoring company collects payments on the invoices until the loan, along with any interest and fees, is fully repaid — which can be costly.

 • Have a lot of unpaid invoices